Geotechcompany/SpareFinder.org/CREW_ANALYSIS_REALTIME_IMPLEMENTATION.md

 # Deep Research Real-Time Progress Implementation

 ## Overview
 This implementation enables real-time Deep Research progress tracking in the History page.
-When users click "AI Deep Research" on the upload page, they are redirected to the History page where they can watch the analysis progress in real-time.
+When users click "SpareFinder AI Research" on the upload page, they are redirected to the History page where they can watch the analysis progress in real-time.

 ## What Was Implemented

 ### 1. **CrewAnalysisProgress Component** ✅
 - **File**: `src/components/CrewAnalysisProgress.tsx`
-- **Purpose**: Displays real-time progress of AI Deep Research in history cards
+- **Purpose**: Displays real-time progress of SpareFinder AI Research in history cards
 - **Features**:
   - Shows current stage (Image Analysis, Part ID, Research, Suppliers, Report)
   - Progress bar with percentage